skyiron/web/docs/development/tooling.md

 ### Starting the Server

-You can start the server by running `docker-compose up ocis`.
+You can start the server by running `docker-compose up opencloud`.

 Note that the container needs a short while to start because it is waiting for `tika` to be initialized.
 This is the case as soon as the `tika-service` container has stopped running.